Ishank-dubey/csa/README.md

 288. Chef is Related with OpsWorks.
 BeanStalk  is related with just delpoyinhg code, the service takes acre of provisioning resources,        autoscaling, firewalls, configurations

 289. AWS Config

+290. AWS IT Controls include - People, Technology and Processes.